Table of contents

 - Step 2.
 Migrate to the core fields for mobile number and mobile messaging opt-in status

 So you want to get started with mobile messaging, call campaigns, and Twilio?
 Great, you've come to the right spot!
-This guide will walk you through migrating to the mobile number and SMS opt-in core fields, connecting your Twilio account to your Action Network group, and creating your first call campaigns and messages.
+This guide will walk you through migrating to the mobile number and SMS opt-in core fields, setting up your Action Network group, and creating your first call campaigns and messages.

 Before you get started… some FAQs